Meet the opposition: Preston North End

-As Swansea City prepare to host Preston at the Swansea.com Stadium, we take a closer look at North End.
+As Swansea City get set for their first home game of the new season this weekend, we take a closer look at opponents Preston North End.

 What’s their story?